 The Preliminary Investigation will check if WJEC has properly, fairly and consistently applied the procedures as identified by the centre in its appeal application.
-Where the grounds of the appeal relate to a marking/moderation error a second review of marking/moderation will be undertaken by a reviewer who was not the original examiner/moderator or first reviewer.
+Where the grounds of the

 Based on the preliminary investigation, the appeal will be rejected or upheld.
 If upheld, appropriate action is undertaken to correct the error.